 The Battelle Developmental Inventory breaks down development into five key domains that together paint a full picture of a child’s abilities:

-This domain evaluates how children interact with others and manage personal needs.
-It covers skills such as following routines, expressing emotions appropriately, and engaging in social play.
+This domain evaluates how children interact with others, regulate behavior, and respond in social situations.
+It covers skills such as expressing emotions appropriately, engaging in social play, and responding to familiar routines and people.

 2. Adaptive